 The cilantro mayonnaise used in this shrimp salad can be made from scratch (highly recommend it if you don’t have issues with raw eggs), or for a semi homemade version, you can blend or mix store-bought mayo with cilantro and garlic.
 The salad can be served simply as is, or just on top of lettuce leaves.
 However, it can also be used to fill avocados or tomatoes.
 It can be served on top of green plantain chips (patacones or tostones).
 You can also easily modify and add additional vegetables if you like; some options include diced cucumber, cooked carrots, peas, etc. For a more filling salad you can also mix it with cooked pastas for a pasta shrimp salad variation.
 And of course, if are a fan of spiciness, go ahead and add some diced jalapeños/serranos.

-- 4 tablespoons of cilantro mayonnaise or regular mayonnaise with chopped cilantro/garlic
+- 4 tablespoons homemade cilantro mayonnaise or regular mayonnaise mixed with chopped cilantro and crushed garlic

 - 2 tablespoons of lime juice